 Take note that benzoyl peroxide, as with most other acne medications, should only be used as a spot treatment.
 This means that you should only apply it on your pimples, and not all over your face.

-Benzoyl peroxide can be drying to the skin, so make sure you use a good moisturiser all over your face afterwards.
+Benzoyl peroxide can be drying to the skin, so make sure you use a good moisturiser all over your face afterwards (which is our next point!)

 It’s also generally recommended that you apply most acne treatments at night as these products make your skin more sensitive to sun damage.
 If you need to put it on in the morning, however, just make sure you slather on your sunscreen over that spot.
 (Also make sure you’re using non-comedogenic sunscreen.)